 Just beyond the bustling main railway station, you will experience the city as an exciting melting pot of more than 140 nationalities.
-Let yourself be captivated by the cosmopolitan atmosphere and immerse yourself in a Zurich of a completely different kind.
-It's the area where a touch of world city feeling prevails.
+Let yourself be captivated by the cosmopolitan charm that sets this vibrant area apart, offering a completely different side of Zurich.
+Experience a touch of the world city feeling.

-Step into the dynamic world of Zurich-West where the former industrial quarter today attracts with hip clubs, bars and stores.
-Popular places are for example Frau Gerolds Garten, Schiffbau and The Viadukt.
-In the trendy Zürich-West district, you find state-of-the-art architecture next to the old, converted factory halls of once large industrial companies.
-Learn more about the rapid post industrial development of this unique district.
+Step into the dynamic world of Zurich-West where the former industrial quarter has undergone a remarkable transformation.
+Today, it attracts visitors with great places like Frau Gerolds Garten, Schiffbau and The Viadukt.
+Here you find state-of-the-art architecture next to the old, converted factory halls of once large industrial companies.

-Enjoy while walking through beautiful, idyllic parks like the Rieterpark with its famous museum Rietberg and hear about the history of what was once the richest community outside of former Zurich.
+Indulge in a leisurely walk through the beautiful, serene parks like the Rieterpark with its famous museum Rietberg.
+Immerse yourself in the fascinating history of what was once the wealthiest community outside of former Zurich.
 There, where silk barons as well as the most visionary Swiss businessman of the 19th century lived.

 Almost everything in this part of the city is new.
 Only a few things still remind us of the proud past of the Oerlikon machine factory, which stood at the beginning of Oerlikon's eventful development.
 Instead of the large factory halls, today there are modern office and residential buildings with that certain "something".

 Even in Roman times, Zurich was a small trading town on the Limmat.
 Later, Protestant religious refugees with their valuable connections shaped Zurich's economy.
 Silk and cloth eventually brought wealth to the city.
 Today, Zurich is the leading global financial center of Switzerland and home to renowned universities.

 With this tour, the history becomes alive and touchable.
 Hidden historical testimonies from Roman as well as medieval times will make you aware of Zürich's thousands of years existence.
 Marvel at colorful paintings and learn on the spot how the city got rid of its cesspools.